Porphyrios of Kafsokalyvia: Clerical career

-Canonisation
+Veneration

 Through his role as a spiritual father, Elder Porphyrios became known to an ever-wider circle of Orthodox followers, and his sainthood was declared by the synod of the Ecumenical Patriarchate on November 27, 2013.
 In 2014, the Holy Synod of the Russian Orthodox Church decreed that St. Porphyrios' name be added to their church calendar and commemorated on December 2.
-In 2017, the holy synod of the Romanian Orthodox Church also added him to their calendar on December 2.
+In 2017, the Holy Synod of the Romanian Orthodox Church also added him to their calendar on December 2.
 St. Porphyrios, similar to other canonised saints, has his own Akathist that is sung on December 2, his commemoration and feast day.
 Several compilations of stories and sayings attributed to him have been published since his commemoration as a saint.

+Eponymy

 On April 17, 2019, the Chapel of Saint Porphyrios was inaugurated by Metropolitan Panteleimon of Maroneia and Komotini, for the social houses of Agios Stylianos Parish of Komotini.
 Then, in December 2019, Metropolitan Andrei of Cluj dedicated the chapel of the Rebra-Parva monastery, found in Romania's Bistrița-Năsăud county, to Saint Porphyrios.
 In January 2021, an Orthodox, English language, multicultural mission parish dedicated to Saint Porphyrios was formed in Lanark County, Ontario, under Fr.
 Peter (Craig) Bowers, of the Patriarchate of Constantinople.